mocks-server/website/docs/integrations-cypress.md

 Mocks Server integrates with [Cypress](https://www.cypress.io/) tests very well.

 Using the Cypress commands provided by the package [@mocks-server/cypress-commands](http://npmjs.com/package/@mocks-server/cypress-commands) you'll be able to change the current [`mock`](get-started-mocks.md) of the server simply using a Cypress command.
-This means that you can __develop solid tests, without the dependency of the real api__, because you will control in every moment the responses that the api will return to your web page.
+This means that you can __develop solid tests, without the dependency of the real API__, because you will control in every moment the responses that the api will return to your web page.

 ### Commands